 Pilates: Where Form Matters

-When it comes to working hard - no one really loves that!
-But, doing correct form is hard work and what clients do really love are great results.
-So, here are some quick and easy tips for monitoring clients and ensuring correct form.
+Perfecting form is hard work, and when done properly, clients do really love the great results.
+So, here's some quick and easy tips for monitoring clients and ensuring they have correct form.

-2.)
-Demonstrate not only correct form... but, show examples of common mistakes.
-If your client can self-monitor, that makes your life easier and his/her results better.
+2. Demonstrate not only the correct form, but also show them examples of common mistakes.
+If your clients can self-monitor, that makes your life easier and their results better.

-5.)
-Use cadence.
+5. Use cadence.
 You can use music, a metronome or any time-keeping rhythm.
-If your clients know when they are to change and they all change together - they are much easier to watch!
+If your clients know when they are to change position, they all change together, so then they are much easier to watch.